laspencer91/laspencer91/README.md

 ## 🎯 What I Do

 I'm a Tech Lead who still ships code daily.
-I specialize in transforming "that's impossible" into "here's the PR."
+I specialize in team multiplying tools, and solving problems before people know they exist.

-From real-time multiplayer frameworks to enterprise healthcare systems, from game engines to AI integrations—I navigate the territories others won't touch.
+From real-time multiplayer frameworks to enterprise healthcare systems, from game engines to AI integrations—I will travel wherever I am needed.

 ```javascript
 const logan = {